 After reading about several educational philosophies and styles of home schooling (Montessori?
 Unschooling?
 Should I just follow the National Curriculum?
-Why does Scandinavia get so much attention?), I came across the Charlotte Mason philosophy and found an approach to education that incorporated a broad curriculum, time outdoors, and my Christian faith.
+Why does Scandinavia get so much attention?), I came across the Charlotte Mason philosophy.
+In her writing, I found an approach to education that incorporated a broad curriculum, time outdoors, and my Christian faith.
 I read carefully her direction for the early years:

-It’s not easy, though.
-I’m not great at going outside, especially in temperamental British weather, and especially when getting two little boys out the door takes so much effort and time.
-Plus, while I know I don’t need to be printing worksheets, surely I should have some hand in their learning!
+When I started this blog, I did not find this lifestyle easy, especially in temperamental British weather.
+Getting two little boys (and now three) out of the door takes so much effort and time.
+So, while I know I don’t need to be printing worksheets, surely I should have some hand in their learning!
 What is it that the best early-years educators know that I don’t?
 It doesn’t seem right that ‘play-based learning’ means ‘hands-off’ learning.

 A Mission for a Charlotte Mason Parent